Java Threads

 }

-Here is a pretty cool example that uses a simple thread pool (not how the thread pool is returned from a static factory method in the Executors class).
-The example is very simple; it only calls execute, not submit, and cares not at all about what "results" the tasks are computing (there are none), nor does it care about termination.
+Here is an example showing a simple thread pool in action.
+The example is very simple; it only calls execute, not submit, and does not care about what results the tasks are computing (there are none), nor does it care about termination.

 ThreadPoolBouncer.java